 For instance, cacao powder retains more protein, calcium, magnesium and potassium.
 In fact, 1 tbsp has 1.6 gm protein, 1mg iron, 14mg calcium, 42 mg magnesium, 120 mg potassium.
 By comparison, cocoa powder has no protein or magnesium, half the calcium and potassium.

 However, cocoa powder has twice the iron that cacao powder does, perhaps via supplementation.
 And it tastes slightly less bitter than does cacao powder so you might need less sweetener in any recipe which is a nutritional plus.

 Cacao powder really wins though, with more nutrition and a stronger immune-booster than cocoa powder, with nearly double the anti-oxidants or ORAC score.
 And the higher magnesium is awesome at boosting mood and is often in short supply in people who are stressed.

 But buying cacao powder isn't as easy as grabbing a can of unsweetened cocoa.
-You'd have to go to a healthy food store such as Whole Foods, or online.
+You'd have to go to a healthy food store such as Whole Foods, or buy it online.

-If you want to buy cocoa powder, grab Hershey's unsweetened cocoa powder online.
+If you want to buy cocoa powder, here is Hershey's unsweetened cocoa powder online.
 My favorite - and most delicious I have to say - dutch cocoa powder is by Valhrona.
 You want quality cacao or cocoa brands to avoid the possibility of heavy metal contamination.

 How to Make Filled Chocolates in 5 Steps